sund/auto-gitlab-backup/README.md

 A collection of scripts to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server if wanted or to restore a backup.

+Also will backup and copy the Gitlab-CI DB.

 #### Clone

 clone to your directory of choice.
 I usually use ```/usr/local/sbin```